openxrlab/xrslam/docs/en/get_started.md

 + xrslam-pc : contain examples for PC
 + xrslam-ios : contain examples for iOS

-After the project is compiled successfully,  **libxrslam-interface.a**  will be generated.
-Using this library and **xrslam-interface/include/XRSLAM.h** , you can build your own examples.

 #### Linux/Mac

+After the project is compiled successfully,  **build/xrslam-interface/libxrslam.so**  will be generated.
+Using this shared library and **xrslam-interface/include/XRSLAM.h** , you can build your own examples.

 In xrslam-pc, we provide a  example on PC.
 You can refer to **xrslam-pc/player/src/main.cpp**.